Knoxville (video game): Development

 The game was developed by Press Play, who had previously worked on Max: The Curse of Brotherhood and Kalimba.
 On August 18, 2015, Press Play revealed three different projects they may work on, and asked the public to vote and choose the one that they wanted the most.
 The three projects were Project: Dwarka, Project: Karoo and Project: Knoxville.
 Dwarka is a dungeon crawler set in a first-person perspective.
 It tasks players to play as a dwarf and investigate dungeons, which are procedurally generated.
 Karoo is a simulation game, which tasks players to build and customize their own vehicles, and explore a wasteland to gather different resources.
 The third project is Knoxville, which was ultimately chosen by the community.
 All of them feature multiplayer components.

 According to Press Play, the game was inspired by films like The Running Man and The Hunger Games.
 Similar to the films, they put emphasis on survival and the relationships between players.
 The game's development was aimed to be transparent, as they would share new information of the game every other week through Twitch.
 Supporters would also get to join meetings of the development team through Skype.

-On March 7, 2016, Microsoft announced that Press Play has closed down, and that the development of Project: Knoxville had ended.
+On March 7, 2016, Microsoft announced that Press Play was closing down, and that the development of Project: Knoxville had ended.
 The decision was made as Microsoft wished to "focus its investment and development on the games and franchises that fans find most exciting and want to play".